ECG Semantic Integrator (ESI): A Foundation ECG Model Pretrained with LLM-Enhanced Cardiological Text: Abstract

 \section{Abstract}

 The utilization of deep learning on electrocardiogram (ECG) analysis has brought the advanced accuracy and efficiency of cardiac healthcare diagnostics.
-By leveraging the capabilities of deep learning in semantic understanding, especially in feature extraction and representation learning, this study introduces a new multimodal contrastive pretaining framework that aims to improve the quality and robustness of learned representations of 12-lead ECG signals.
-Our framework comprises two key components, including Cardio Query Assistant (CQA) and ECG Semantics Integrator(ESI).
-CQA integrates a retrieval-augmented generation (RAG) pipeline to leverage large language models (LLMs) and external medical knowledge to generate detailed textual descriptions of ECGs.
-The generated text is enriched with information about demographics and waveform patterns.
-ESI integrates both contrastive and captioning loss to pretrain ECG encoders for enhanced representations.
+In this work, we address a critical challenge in the field of ECG analysis with deep learning: learning robust representation without large-scale labeled datasets.
+We propose ECG Semantic Integrator (ESI), a novel multimodal contrastive pretraining framework that jointly learns from ECG signals and associated textual descriptions.
+ESI employs a dual objective function that comprises a contrastive loss and a captioning loss to develop representations of ECG data.
+To create a sufficiently large and diverse training dataset, we develop a retrieval-augmented generation (RAG)-based Large Language Model (LLM) pipeline, called Cardio Query Assistant (CQA).
+This pipeline is designed to generate detailed textual descriptions for ECGs from diverse databases.
+The generated text includes information about demographics and waveform patterns.
+This approach enables us to compile a large-scale multimodal dataset with over 660,000 ECG-text pairs for pretraining ESI, which then learns robust and generalizable representations of 12-lead ECG.
 We validate our approach through various downstream tasks, including arrhythmia detection and ECG-based subject identification.
 Our experimental results demonstrate substantial improvements over strong baselines in these tasks.
 These baselines encompass supervised and self-supervised learning methods, as well as prior multimodal pretraining approaches.
 Our work shows the potential of combining multimodal pretraining to improve the analysis of ECG signals.